A new academic study finds that Ethereum (ETH) has one key feature that could eventually make it a superior store of value compared to Bitcoin (BTC).

 We argue that this provides better inflationary hedging properties than Bitcoin, and Ether may therefore offer a superior long-term value storage than Bitcoin.”

-Ethereum is currently exchanging hands at $4,337, a 9% decrease from its seven-day high of $4,771.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Ethereum is currently exchanging hands at $4,337, a 9% decrease from its seven-day high of $4,771.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action